 Determining whether an impairment has occurred requires valuation of the respective CGU, which management estimates using a discounted cash flow method.
-The discounted cash flow method uses estimates and assumptions, including actual operating results, future business plans, economic projections and market data.
+The discounted cash flow method uses estimates and assumptions, including forecast operating results, economic projections and market data.
+The discounted cash flow method is sensitive to expected cash flows including expected growth rates and discount rates.
+Changes in the assumptions could result in impairment.